Health and Well-Being

 Our Town

-The NEA’s creative placemaking grants program, Our Town provides supports activities that integrate arts, culture, and design into local efforts that strengthen communities.
-Our Town projects advance local economic, physical, or social outcomes in communities, ultimately laying the groundwork for systems change and centering equity.
+The NEA’s creative placemaking grants program, Our Town provides supports activities that integrate arts, culture, and design into local efforts that strengthen communities over the long term.
+Our Town projects engage a wide range of local stakeholders in efforts to advance local economic, physical, and/or social outcomes in communities.
 (Our Town: A Framework for Understanding and Measuring the National Endowment for the Arts’ Creative Placemaking Grants Program) Many of these projects fuse arts and design with public health strategies.

 Recent Grant Examples: